 Scholarly Commons Citation

 Cashin, Sheryll, "Localism, Self-Interest, and the Tyranny of the Favored Quarter: Addressing the Barriers to New Regionalism" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1696.
+1696.